Eel Pie Memories

 |Island photos (except the Hotel) © Mike Peters.
 Mike is also a jazz musician who played regularly at the Island - as in the picture on the right.
 His wife, Cy, was Island member No 1.
 The hotel photo is courtesy of Richmond Libraries - special thanks to Ron Knight.
 The Crawdaddy and Tagg cards are from the Beverley Harris Collection.
 Thanks also to Tim Summers.|

-* The fire took place while most of the people who were living there were being held by the police following a mass arrest in a nearby pub - it's generally assumed that the two events were not unconnected - Weed.
+** The fire took place while most of the people who were living there were being held by the police following a mass arrest in a nearby pub - it's generally assumed that the two events were connected - Weed.